abodein/timeOmics_frontiers/Readme.md

 ## Example

-Folder that contains Rmarkdown scripts to re-run 2 exemples.
+Folder that contains Rmarkdown scripts to re-run 2 examples.

  * **Baby gut** which study microbiome dynamic during the first 100 days of infant early life.
  * **Bioreactor** which integrate microbiome, metabolomic and a continious response of interest.